znsio/specmatic-documentation/documentation/contract_tests.md

 }
 ```

-In CI, before running the contract tests, create an oauth2 token with your Git provider, and put it into a file named bearer.txt side-by-side with specmatic.json.
+In CI, the necessary oauth2 token must be fetched and stored in a file named bearer.txt (as configured) side-by-side with specmatic.json, before running contract tests.

-If you are using Microsoft Azure as both your git provider as well as CI, you can use a secret build variable named System.AccessToken as your OAuth2 bearer token.
+If you are using Microsoft Azure as both your git provider as well as CI, you can use a secret build variable named System.AccessToken, provided by Microsoft Azure, as your OAuth2 bearer token.
 Before running the tests, use a script to place the value of this variable in a file.
 For example:

 ```yaml
 # Sample azure pipeline snippet